google/llvm-memprof/README.md

 ## Setup

 A setup script is provided.
-We assume [bazel is installed](https://bazel.build/install).
 Simply run `bash init.sh`.
+This repo relies on [bazel 6.4.0 is installed](https://bazel.build/install).
 This script initializes all the submodules, builds an llvm with memprof and heapalloc enabled.
 The script also builds all the inputs for type resolver tests.
 This step may take a few hours.

 Once the `init.sh` script is complete, source the `env.sh` file with